Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes

 \subsection{A nonparametric approach: pairing the pairs through nonbipartite matching}

-While the regression-based standard error does not re quire a properly specified linear model for its validity, the gains are dependent on the extent to which $\bm{\mu_\Gamma}$ is linear in $\bQ$.
+While the regression-based standard error does not require a properly specified linear model for its validity, the gains are dependent on the extent to which $\bm{\mu_\Gamma}$ is linear in $\bQ$.
 While averages of polynomial terms can be included within $\bar{\bX}$, alternative nonparametric approaches may be preferred.
-Here we illustrate that a variant of the approach first considered in \citet{Abadie:2008} can also be employed in a finite population sensitivity analysis.
+We now illustrate that a variant of the approach considered in \citet{Abadie:2008} can also be employed in a finite population sensitivity analysis.

-Suppose that $n$ is even for simplicity, and consider ``pairing the pairs" through the use of optimal nonbipartite matching based on Mahalanobis distances between the average values of the within-pair covariates $\bar{\mathbf{x}}_i$.
-This results in $n/2$ ``pairs of pairs,'' where matched pairs have been matched to other matched pairs with similar average values for $\bar{\bx}_i$.
-For each pair $i$, let $\mathcal{J}(i)$ be the index of the pair that was matched with the $i$th pair such that $\mathcal{J}(\mathcal{J}(i)) = i$.
-Consider the variance estimator which simply squares the differences in the terms $L_{\Gamma i}$ within each pair of pairs\begin{proposition} \end{proposition} While a proof unique to this estimator follows by expanding the square, the result can also be obtained through Proposition \ref{prop:var1}.
-Let $\bQ_{PoP}$ be the $n \times (n/2)$ matrix with the $q$th column containing membership indicators for the $q$th of $n/2$ pairs of pairs.
-This design matrix yields $h_{ii} = 1/2$, such that $\tilde{L}_{\Gamma i} = \sqrt{2}L_{\Gamma i}$.
-Observe that as the average values $\bar{\bx}_i$ are fixed over $\bz\in \Omega$, the pairing of pairs encoded within $\bQ_{PoP}$ is also constant over the randomization distribution.
-The residual vector $(\bI - \bH_{PoP})\bm{\tilde{L}_{\Gamma}}$ has $\sqrt{1/2}(L_{\Gamma i} - L_{\Gamma \mathcal{J}(i)})$, in its $i$th entry, and the analogous form holds for the residual vector $(\bI - \bH_{PoP})\bm{\tilde{\mu}_{\Gamma}}$.
-Summing the squares of these residuals and dividing by $n^2$ shows that Proposition \ref{prop:var1} recovers both the estimator and the correct bias formula.
+Suppose $n$ is even and consider ``pairing the pairs" through the use of nonbipartite matching based on Mahalanobis distances between the average values of the within-pair covariates $\bar{\mathbf{x}}_i$.
+This results in $n/2$ ``pairs of pairs,'' where pairs have been matched to other pairs with similar average values for $\bar{\bx}_i$.
+For each pair, let $\mathcal{J}(i)$ be the index of the pair that was matched with the $i$th pair such that $\mathcal{J}(\mathcal{J}(i)) = i$.
+Consider the variance estimator which simply squares the differences in the terms $L_{\Gamma i}$ within each pair of pairs.\begin{proposition} \end{proposition} While a proof unique to this estimator follows by expanding the square, as we show in the web-based supplement the result can also be obtained through Proposition \ref{prop:var1} by letting $\bQ_{PoP}$ be the $n \times (n/2)$ matrix with the $q$th column containing membership indicators for the $q$th of $n/2$ pairs of pairs.
+See the supplementary material for how to use an odd number of pairs and for a comparison of the regression and pairs of pairs approaches.